Technopy311/GitStack-RCE-Remake/README.md

-# Git Stack RCE Remake
+# Git Stack RCE
-This is a remake of this script (https://www.exploit-db.com/exploits/43777)
+This is a migration of this exploit (https://www.exploit-db.com/exploits/43777) from python2 to Python3

 #### GitStack 2.3.10 - Remote Code Execution
 #### EDB-ID: 43777